I posted this several years ago but thought it's worthy of a rerun during this threshold of the summer season.

 My cousin Nancy and I shared an inherent knack for courting adventure and getting into various degrees of trouble.
 On this subject alone I could write a book.

-This story doesn't necessarily pertain to trouble, but rather it's about a ride I'll never forget.
+This story doesn't particularly pertain to trouble, but rather it's about a ride I'll never forget.
 We were sixteen years old that summer.

 Nancy always loved horses and is an expert rider.
 She rode very frequently when she lived in New Jersey.
 The closest I ever got to a horse was watching Gunsmoke on TV.